SAP-samples/teched2022-DT181/exercises/ex1/README.md

 ![](./images/image30.png)

-If the tab is closed, you can open it again by selecting the Fiori Tools icon in the side bar and then the application info icon.
+If the tab is closed, you can open it again by selecting the Fiori Tools icon in the side bar and then the Application Information icon.

 ![](./images/applicationinfo.png)